14 April 2025

 Wartsila

 COP28 saw all eyes on Dubai, and MEA more broadly, in the global conversation about climate change; at the same time, many African countries cannot access basic electricity, yet are expected to transition at the same pace as developed economies.
-This session considers the vital balancing act: pressing ahead with the urgent need to transition, whilst trying to meet significant energy demand in emerging markets.
+This session considers the topic of sustainability holistically:

 • How should we approach the energy transition in an African context?